Meet Our Team

 Rachel Tasch joined Beth Am as Executive Director in June, 2012.
 In this role, Rachel combines her passion for engaging others in Jewish life with her professional management experience.
 Before settling in California in 1998 and joining Beth Am, Rachel managed the Canadian practice of a health care consulting firm, Technology Assessment Group.
 As our Executive Director, Rachel oversees the daily operations of the congregation, translating Beth Am’s mission statement into concrete reality.
 She oversees finance, technology and facilities, setting a tone of warmth in every interaction.
 She enjoys helping members and prospective members take the next step on their Jewish journey.

 Before joining the Beth Am staff, Rachel was a member of the Board of Directors from 2005-2012, serving as President of the congregation from 2009-2011.
 During her tenure as President, she spearheaded the acquisition of the adjacent parcel of land purchased in 2011.
 Rachel holds a bachelor’s degree in Human Biology from Stanford University and an MBA, with a focus on marketing, finance and health administration, from the University of Chicago.
 More recently, she participated in the Wexner Heritage Program, an intensive Jewish studies program for community leaders across the country.

-Rachel and her husband Ted live in Menlo Park with their three children, Sam, Ethan and Joanna.
-With her kids, she enjoys following college and professional basketball and riding roller coasters.
-In her free time, she loves to hike and is learning to play guitar.
+Rachel and her husband Ted live in Menlo Park with their three children, Sam (now off at college), Ethan and Joanna.
+With her kids, she enjoys following college and professional basketball.
+In her free time, she loves to walk the Dish.